Above and Beyond: Interview with Coffee Ambassador’s CEO and President

 Curtis said that while Coffee Ambassador is providing a lot of single-cup and bean-to-cup services to clients, they still do a significant amount of business in traditional, fresh-brewed coffee.
 Growing segments include water filtration and ice machines, which Curtis attributes to the rising popularity of cold brew and iced coffee.

 “Making an ice coffee is pretty straightforward,” he explained.
-“You make a fresh cup of coffee and then you pour ice over the top, and then you can add creamer or flavored creamer, which we sell a ton of.
+“You make a fresh cup of coffee and then you pour ice over the top, and then you can add creamer or flavored creamer.
 We’ve expanded our options, and we carry a significant number of creamer flavors.
 We sell more French Vanilla than we do regular half-and-half.”

 In addition to expansive coffee options, water filtration and ice machines, Coffee Ambassador also offers teas, sodas and snacks through pantry service.
 Smalley said that if a customer requests a particular product, she’ll find a way to provide it to them.

 “With pantry items or extra items that they may need, if we don’t carry it, I’ll source it and find a way to get it,” she said.
 “Even if that means carrying two to three cases in the warehouse for that one customer, then we’ll do that.
 The new craze is that La Croix water.
 We had clients request it, so we started carrying it.
-Another client wanted a certain type of crackers, or water bottles with special caps on them, or a decaf tea that we can’t get through Vistar, so I found a way to buy directly from Bigelow.
 We don’t carry a lot of pantry items like a micro market would, but if they need something, we’ll give them what they want.”

-Curtis and Smalley oversee 35 employees at Coffee Ambassador, and training is very important to the company culture.
+Curtis and Smalley oversee 20 employees on a daily basis at Coffee Ambassador, and training is very important to the company culture.
 Coffee Ambassador does general training based on the CX “customer experience” model, and they also hold product-specific trainings with their supplier partners as needed.

 “We hear from a lot of our vendor partners that we really focus on training,’” Curtis said.
 “It’s important.
 The way I look at it, besides the coffee, our most valuable resource is our human resource.
 Yeah, we’re in the coffee business, but we’re also in the service business, and that means having happy people out in the field representing the company.
 Training also helps build confidence — you build excitement, you improve morale, and people feel engaged.”